Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

 Neck Injuries

 The neck is a delicate structure that houses a vital organ.
 The spinal cord controls sensation, movement, and other critical functions.
 Damage to the spinal cord can result in pain, paralysis, or even death.
-Neck injuries must be carefully assessed by a qualified medical professional immediately after an accident in order to prevent the injury from becoming worse.
-Broken vertebrae in the neck can also injure the spinal cord they are designed to protect.
+Neck injuries must be carefully assessed by a qualified medical professional after an accident in order to prevent the injury from becoming worse.
+Broken vertebrae in the neck can also injure the spinal cord, which they are designed to protect.

 Victims must be carefully moved in order to prevent further injury, so be sure to call the paramedics to the scene of any pedestrian accident that involves potential neck injuries.
 Emergency medical personnel are trained to move injury victims without aggravating their injuries.
 Even neck injuries that seem minor at first can result in years of pain and suffering.
 Whiplash is a common neck injury after any accident.
 It occurs when the neck cracks back and forth (like a whip) during an accident.